Research Group

 PhD students:

-Daniel Valentine (Jan 2023 – Sep 2027)
+Daniel Valentine (Jan 2023 – Sep 2026)

 Daniel Valentine is a School of Physics and STFC funded postgraduate student at the University of Bristol working with Dr Wakeford to analyze and map the emission spectra of exoplanets using JWST.
 Daniel previously completed his MSci with the University of Leeds.
+Daniel’s first paper on the eclipse map of the hot Jupiter WASP-17b based on JWST MIRI data can be found on ADS and additional information on his website: https://danvalent1ne.github.io

-Matt Lodge (Jan 2022 – Sep 2026)
+Matt Lodge (Jan 2022 – Dec 2025)

 Matt Lodge is a School of Physics postgraduate student at the University of Bristol working with Dr Wakeford and Dr Leinhardt to develop theoretical models to evaluate the impact that realistic fractal particles, compared to spherical, will have on their scattering and absorption properties.
 Matt previously completed his undergraduate work at the University of Exeter in 2011 before moving on to complete a PGCE in Physics Education and was a secondary school teacher at Blundell’s School in Tiverton UK before starting his PhD at Bristol in 2022.
-You can find Matt’s publications on ADS and information on the Bristol website.

 Postdoctoral Researchers:

-David Grant (Sep 2021 – Sep 2024)
+David Grant (Sep 2021 – Aug 2024)

-Dr David Grant is a STFC funded postdoctoral researcher at the University of Bristol working with Dr Wakeford to analyse the spectra of exoplanets using JWST.
+Dr David Grant started as a STFC funded postdoctoral researcher and was then funded under Dr Wakeford’s ERC Starting Grant (Funded by the UKRI) at the University of Bristol.
 David has published his work on Transmission Strings a new technique to map the transmitting limb of exoplanet atmospheres and is working on a number of follow-up studies.
-David’s focus will be on JWST MIRI LRS observations of transiting exoplanets.
-David previously completed his PhD at the University of Oxford.
+David’s focus was on JWST MIRI LRS observations of transiting exoplanets and he was the lead author of the discovery of quartz clouds in the atmosphere of WASP-17b as part of JWST GTO program TST-DREAMS.
+David has also worked as part of the JWST Transiting Exoplanet Community ERS team publishing a method to measure CO fundamental bands in transiting planets, and has developed a number of open-source codes for exoplanet studies.
 You can find David’s publications on ADS and information on his personal GitHub.

 Visiting Associate Professor Nikole Lewis (Jan – June 2023)